team-simplay/SimPlay/docs/source/quickstart.rst

     # add components here
     env.run()

-The components that you know, such as simple processes and resources, must be classes in order to be able to be integrated into the visualization.
+The components provided by SimPy, such as simple processes and resources, must be classes in order to be able to be integrated into the visualization.

-For example, a simple process can be created as follows:
+A simple process can be created as follows:

 .. code-block:: python